 The benefit of dynamic lists — you can create a list of prospects that is tailored to specific criteria.
 Create the new list, select the criteria and if a prospect matches that criteria then they are added to the dynamic list.
 If for some reason they no longer match the criteria, they will be removed from the list.

-All accounts are allocated 50 dynamic lists.
+Standard Edition accounts can have up to 50 dynamic lists active in their account, while Pro and Ultimate Edition accounts do not have a limit on their dynamic list usage.
 If you feel you need additional list, please contact your client advocate for tips on how to optimize your current dynamic list set-up.

 - Navigate to Marketing > Segmentation >Lists.